- Chicago Region status

 - Porostereum spadiceum is excluded from the Chicago Checklist and I would say North America [see that page for more detail].
 The name Stereum spadiceum was misapplied by Moffatt (1909) and other early collectors to specimens of Stereum gausapatum.

 This genus had 3 species in North America according to Ginns (1998).
 Ryvarden (2010) describes 4 species from Cuba, Mexico, and South America.
 He equates the type P. phellodendri Pilát with Thelephora spadicea Pers.:Fr. but does not treat it in his book and does not indicate any species existing in USA or Canada.
-This lends another clue that Porostereum spadiceum does not occur in the USA.
+This gave another clue that Porostereum spadiceum does not occur in the USA.